ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 ![](https://t3.ftcdn.net/jpg/05/09/92/72/360_F_509927238_S101CU2kPTgpA4FREveQI8gsSEUBSl4f.jpg)
 > THE CONTENT OF THIS REPOSITORY WILL BE UPDATED AS SOON AS POSSIBLE.
 >
-> ACTUALLY THERE ARE NO TABLES AVAILABLE.
-THEY ARE UNDER CONSTRUCTION.
+> Content for platforms with a mark ‼️ are under construction.
+> Content for platforms with a mark ✔️ are ready and finished.
+>
 > PLEASE WAIT A FEW DAYS, IT WILL NOT TAKE MUCH MORE TO BE AVAILABLE FOR ALL OF YOU.
 >
-> LAST UPDATED ON FEBRUARY 9, 2024.
+> LAST UPDATED ON FEBRUARY 10, 2024.

 ------------------